-In order to establish a connection to the adaptor, its IP address or HOST name must be entered in the field IP ADDRESS (xxx.xxx.xxx.xxx) OR HOST NAME.
+In order to establish a connection to the adaptor, its IP address or HOST name must be entered in the field IP ADDRESS (xxx.xxx.xxx.)
+OR HOST NAME.
 The DROP DOWN menu (down arrow) shows the last 10 IP addresses that were used.
 An address from this list can be directly selected by clicking on the respective item.
 The DROP DOWN list is saved and is thus always available when the software is closed.

-The PORT NUMBER for the XPort-based network adaptors is 10001.
-This port number must not be changed.
+The PORT NUMBER for the cab-4/ETH adaptor is set to 5000 and must not be changed.